atlaschiew/deployment_sop/README.md

 6. Have you setup check script to ensure work is fine?
 It is advisable that run check script more frequent if you new deployment is critical.

 7. Remember to keep monitor from time to time.
 This includes
-    * Correctness in DB data.
+    - Correctness in DB data.
-    * Correctness in monetary payout.
+    - Correctness in monetary payout.
+    - Check script has no bug and done its work.
+    - No duplicate insert.

 8. ...